-In 1885, Wilmington’s Board of Park Commissioners founded Brandywine Park, a wooded area in the heart of Wilmington.
-It became Delaware’s first large urban park.
-It was added to the National Historic Register in 1976.
-The 178-acre park features wooded trails, formal gardens, sculpture, architecture, a sports stadium, and a zoo.
-Stretching along a one-mile run of the Brandywine Creek, the park offers visitors outdoor recreation, picnic spots, and cultural events.
+Brandywine Park was added to the National Historic Register in 1976.
+The 178-acre park features wooded trails, formal gardens, sculpture, architecture, a sports stadium and a zoo.
+Stretching along a one-mile run of the Brandywine River, the park offers visitors outdoor recreation, picnic spots and cultural events.
 Nearly every day there is a flurry of activity in the park – from runners, to cyclists, to children playing, to people simply partaking in the beauty of this historic landmark.